edwinlock/Bellus-PMA/README.md

 ### Linux / macOS instructions

+These instructions assume some familiarity with common development tools such as `git` and the terminal.
 1. Clone the github repository.
 2. Install Julia 1.9 from your preferred repository or from https://julialang.org/.
 Following the installation instructions, ensure that Julia has been added to the path.
 3. Run `julia --threads auto install.jl` in the terminal.
 This should take 5-15 minutes and create a compiled `sys_bellus.so` sysimage file for faster loading.
 4. Create an alias `alias belluspma="julia --threads auto --sysimage=path/to/sys_bellus.so path/to/run.jl"`, replacing the dummy path with the correct path.
 Optionally, add this alias permanently to your shell configuration.

 ## Using the software

 The software can be run in a terminal or the command prompt (in Windows).
 (To open the command prompt in Windows, press the Windows key + R, then type `cmd.exe` and press return.)

 Run the software by typing `belluspma` and pressing return.
 To see all options for the software, use the option `belluspma --help`.
 Example buyer and supplier
 CSV files are provided in the `examples` folder.